Ramstric/ESP32-RP3A0-LoRa-Server/README.md

 ### 5. Configure credentials

-Lastly, add the MariaDB credentials to enviroment variables and also inside the background monitoring script (it has to be done manually because enviroment variable wouldn't work)
+Lastly, add the MariaDB credentials to environment variables and also inside the background monitoring script (it has to be done manually because environment variables wouldn't work)

 Your `.env` should look like: